 Number of places at Balliol

-For information on what subjects you need to study, please see the Physics admissions website.
+For information on what subjects you need to study at school, please see the Physics admissions website.

 None specific to Balliol.

 For information on how applicants are assessed, see the selection criteria pages on the Physics website.